dkackman/Theme-o-rama/src-lib/README.md

 - Support for colors, fonts, corners, shadows, and component-specific styling
 - Built-in support for sidebar, table, button, and switch configurations
 - Type-safe theme validation and management
+- JSON schema for theme validation and IDE support
+- Tailwind CSS integration with theme-specific extensions

 ## Development